Thank you for your interest in graduate studies in Biology at Bowling Green State University!

 applying.
 During the online application process you will be asked

-to identify 3 faculty that you might be interested in working with
+to identify three faculty that you might be interested in working

 - Request that official copies of all undergraduate and graduate transcripts be sent to: BGSU Office of Graduate Admissions.